 A point must highlight that sometimes transporters may postpone at least one of the large shipments, often a week or two after Diwali.
-This could be more or less of an issue, depending on your planning.
+Depending on your planning, this could be more or less of an issue.
 Most ports resume regular shipping roughly one week after Diwali.
 Check with your freight forwarding company from time to time what they recommend to avoid delivery exceptions.

-To work with a trusted freight forwarder or a manufacturing partner is very crucial during the Diwali rush.
+Working with a trusted freight forwarder or a manufacturing partner is crucial during the Diwali rush.
 These partners are usually backed by shipping companies that are well systematized to deal with the high demand caused by the busy Diwali orders.

 Rough Diwali Timeline

-- The preparations begins from the day of Dusherra, which is almost 20 days before Diwali.
+- The preparations begin on the day of Dusherra, almost 20 days before Diwali.

-- One week before Diwali, workers leave their factories to go to their native states in Uttar Pradesh and Bihar.
+- One week before Diwali, workers leave their factories to visit their native states in Uttar Pradesh and Bihar.

 - Two days before Diwali, that is, on the day of Dhanteras, factories run approximately 10-20% of their workforce after being awarded bonuses to the laborers.